$0 Nova Scotia Foster Care Quick-Start Checklist

 If your property has a pool, hot tub, or other standing water feature, specific safety requirements apply.

-Decorative ponds and water features: Standing water features that present a drowning risk for young children must be made inaccessible or secured.
-Your social worker will assess this in the context of the ages of children you are approved to care for.
+Decorative ponds and water features: Your social worker will assess decorative ponds and other standing water features in the context of the ages of children you are approved to care for.

 Well Water